Cruise ship quarantined for coronavirus docks in N.J.

 BAYONNE, N.J.
-(WABC/CNN) - A Royal Caribbean ship with a dozen quarantined passengers has docked in a city just south of New York.
+(WABC/CNN) - A Royal Caribbean ship with a dozen quarantined passengers docked in a city just south of New York.

 A Royal Caribbean ship with 12 quarantined Chinese nationals has docked in Bayonne, N.J.
 (Source: WABC/CNN)